craigruks/dotfiles/README.md

 This is the core set of files that I clone on a new machine.

 Used [paulirish/dotfiles](https://github.com/paulirish/dotfiles) as a starting point (thank you!!).
 Once I pared down to only what I wanted, I looked through various other dotfiles to glean tidbits here and there.
+Notably, [Remy Sharp's](https://remysharp.com/2018/08/23/cli-improved) upgrades in 2018 were much needed.

 #### Installing & using